OJ/gobuster/README.md

 ## 3.7

 - use new cli library that does not rely on global variables
-- a lot more short options
+- a lot more short options due to the new cli library
 - More user friendly error messages
 - Clean up DNS mode
 - renamed `show-cname` to `check-cname` in dns mode
-- get rid of `verbose` flag and introduced `debug` instead
+- got rid of `verbose` flag and introduced `debug` instead
 - the version command now also shows some build variables for more info
 - switched to another pkcs12 library to support p12s generated with openssl3 that use SHA256 HMAC
 - comments in wordlists (strings starting with #) are no longer ignored